Section outline

 [31] Paper describing gradient vanish/explosion

-ROOM E
+ROOM D3

 Gated Recurrent Networks II